jisosomppi/log-analysis/salt/README.md

   ```

 ### Single-run setup
-To start building the infrastructure we need to setup the logging server.
-This means making some modifications to a new computer, as well as downloading and installing packages, modifying setting files, changing firewall rules etc. to build the actual logging setup.
+~~To start building the infrastructure we need to setup the logging server.
+This means making some modifications to a new computer, as well as downloading and installing packages, modifying setting files, changing firewall rules etc. to build the actual logging setup.~~
-* Making local package repo for Elastic products
+* ~~Making local package repo for Elastic products~~
-  * Download v.
-6.4.2 of Logstash, Elasticsearch and Kibana
+  * ~~Download v.
+6.4.2 of Logstash, Elasticsearch and Kibana~~
-  * [Make repository](https://www.linux.com/learn/create-your-own-local-apt-repository-avoid-dependency-hell) and add to `/etc/apt/sources.list`
+  * ~~[Make repository](https://www.linux.com/learn/create-your-own-local-apt-repository-avoid-dependency-hell) and add to `/etc/apt/sources.list`~~
+Replaced by a Salt state!

 ### Ongoing setup (highstate)
 * Basic settings